tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 # ~Question 5
 Which of the statements about Rounding/Pre-Ronding in the COVID-19 unit is **incorrect**?
-[WRONG]Step 1: Get sign-out form the overnight team on new admissions and major overnight events [WRONG]Step 2: EPIC re-rounding for vitals, labs, blood gas/lactate and vent support required, new microbiology data, ins/outs
+[WRONG]Step 1: Get sign-out from the overnight team on new admissions and major overnight events [WRONG]Step 2: EPIC re-rounding for vitals, labs, blood gas/lactate and vent support required, new microbiology data, ins/outs
 [RIGHT]Step 3: see patients (either rom door) or call patients as needed.
 Do physical exam if the condition of patients change.
 * Step 3: see patients (either rom door) or call patients as needed.
 Minimize exposure, in/out.
-A physical exam is NOT necessary for routine care of COVID-!) patients and is extremely discouraged
+A physical exam is NOT necessary for routine care of COVID-19 patients and is extremely discouraged

 # ~Question 6
 Which of the following are the warning signs of respiratory decompensation?